-We ended 2023 with our stabilized portfolio occupancy at 96%.
+We ended 2024 with our stabilized portfolio occupancy at 97%.
 We calculate stabilized portfolio occupancy as the occupancy of all the properties we own, excluding newly constructed properties that have not yet leased up to 90% since our acquisition of the property.
-During the year we signed new or renewal leases encompassing approximately 1,585,000 square feet of industrial, office and retail property space at over 25% increase in rental rates over expiring rental rates.
-Additionally, for properties owned all 12 months of 2022 and 2023 we experienced a 3.1% increase in rental revenue and a 2.9% increase in net operating income in 2023 as compared to 2022.
+During the year we signed new or renewal leases encompassing approximately 1,350,000 square feet of healthcare, industrial, and retail property space at an approximate 14% increase in rental rates over expiring rental rates.
+Additionally, for consolidated properties owned all 12 months of 2023 and 2024 we experienced a 2.4% increase in rental revenue and a 2.2% increase in net operating income in 2024 as compared to 2023.

-During 2023, we raised approximately \$625,000 of new capital, acquired over \$120,000 of real estate investments and initiated approximately \$94,000 of mortgage note receivables.
+During 2024, we raised approximately \$730,000 of new capital, acquired approximately \$111,000 of real estate investments and originated approximately \$32,000 of new mortgage note receivables.
 These properties and mortgage note receivables are in keeping with the investment strategy we began in 2012 and provide solid cash flow and good dividend coverage.
-We will continue to make these types of investments in 2024 and beyond.
+We will continue to make these types of investments in 2025 and beyond.

-The 2023 property acquisitions and leasing activity were in line with our long-term strategic objectives of generating attractive income, preserving stockholder capital and realizing moderate appreciation of our NAV over time.
-Our gross dividends declared and paid in 2023 was \$0.58 per share.
+The 2024 property acquisitions and leasing activity were in line with our long-term strategic objectives of generating attractive income, preserving stockholder capital and realizing moderate appreciation of our NAV over time.
+Our gross dividends declared and paid in 2024 was \$0.6175 per share.

 We expect to maintain a targeted company leverage ratio (calculated as our share of total liabilities divided by our share of the fair value of total assets) of between 30% and 50%.
 We intend to use low leverage, or in some cases possibly no leverage, to finance new acquisitions in order to maintain our targeted company leverage ratio.
-Our company leverage ratio was 39% as of December 31, 2023.
+Our company leverage ratio was 34% as of December 31, 2024.